hushmirror/hush3/doc/wallet-backup.md

 There are multiple ways to make sure you have at least one other copy of the private keys needed to spend your HUSH and view your shielded HUSH.

-For all methods, you will need to include an export directory setting in your config file (`HUSH3.conf` located in the data directory which is `~/.komodo/HUSH3` unless it's been overridden with `datadir=` setting):
+For all methods, you will need to include an export directory setting in your config file (`HUSH3.conf` located in the data directory which is `~/.hush/HUSH3` or `~/.komodo/HUSH3` (Legacy Location) unless it's been overridden with `datadir=` setting):

 `exportdir=path/to/chosen/export/directory`